Chemical found in soap and toothpaste linked to osteoporosis in women

 Researchers found that women with higher levels of triclosan, which has been previously linked to bowel cancer and antibiotic resistance, were more likely to have the bone disease.

-Triclosan is added to some antibacterial soaps and body washes, toothpastes, and some cosmetics.
+Triclosan is added to some antibacterial soaps, body washes, toothpastes and cosmetics.

 It can also be found in clothing, kitchenware, furniture and toys.

-In 2017, in New Zealand calls were made to ban the toxic chemical used in soap and toothpaste but this was not pursued.

-READ MORE: • Calls for toxic chemicals used in soap and toothpaste to be banned

-However manfacturer Unilever has phased out triclosan from its entire range of products in response to consumer demand, although it says it is confident the chemical is safe.
+Unilever is one manufacturer that has phased out triclosan from its entire range of products in response to consumer demand, although it says it is confident the chemical is safe.

 Author Yingjun Li, from Hangzhou Medical College School of Public Health in Hangzhou, China, said: "Laboratory studies have demonstrated that triclosan may have potential to adversely affect the bone mineral density in cell lines or in animals.